rocicorp/diff-server/README2.md

 This does not mean, however, that servers have to accept whatever clients write.
 Servers have full discretion over whether to accept any given transaction, and they validate all work clients do.
 See "synchronization" for details.

+## Noms Schema

+The same as the client, except there's only a single dataset, `master`, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.

 ## Consistency Requirements

 Each Replicant Server acts as a single strictly serialized logical database, even though they are typically a distributed system internally.
 In the event of a partition internal to the replicant server, it ceases to be available rather than give inconsistent results.
 Note that this is fine, however, since the clients are designed to be frequently disconnected from their server.

 ## API

-For each Replicant Server, the Replicant Service exposes an API that is the same as the Noms Remote Server API, except that the implementation of Commit is different.
+For each Replicant Server, the Replicant Service exposes an API that is the same as the [Noms Remote Server API](https://github.com/attic-labs/noms/blob/master/go/datas/database_server.go#L64), except that `PostRoot()` is non-public and a new `Commit(newHead hash.Hash)` endpoint is added.
 See Synchronization for details.

 ## Registering Transactions

-We expect that users will typically want to *register* transaction functions at the server-side for a few reasons:
+We expect that users will typically want to *register* transaction functions at the server-side, rather than let clients execute whatever transactions they want, for a few reasons:

 1. Without this, clients would have to include the code in their packages, and then write it into their databases, which would double the amount of storage the clients would consume.
 2. We expect that developers will usually want to whitelist transaction functions that can run, based on known hashes of code bundles.
-Otherwise, malicious clients could sync non-sensical transactions to good clients.
+Otherwise, malicious clients could attack good clients by way or the sync protocol.
 3. For many transaction types originating on clients, there will be server-side actions that need to happen -- either to actually execute the transaction in reality, or to validate the transaction.
 It's natural to integrate these handlers at the point of registration.

+This is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `master` dataset.
+Since these transaction functions could never be themselves registered, they will always fail validation during sync and thus will not be allowed to be called by clients (see Synchronization).

 ## Replicant Service

-The Replicant Service is a stateless, scalable application server written in Go that runs one or more Replicant servers.
-The backing store for the contained servers is typically S3 or a similar blockstore (see [Noms-on-NBS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).
-As a result, chunk data will typically be relatively well-shared between servers.
+The Replicant Service is a stateless, horizontally scalable application server server written in Go that runs one or more Replicant servers.
+Because Replicant Servers store a small amount of data, there is no need to split the data of a single Replicant Server across multiple servers.
+However, it may be the case that for a variety of reasons there are multiple instances of the same Replicant Server running at once.

+An easy way to meet these requirements is to store all the state in Noms, configured to use S3/Dynamo as its backend (see [NBS-on-AWS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).
+However, one side-effect of doing that naively would be that there would be no data deduplication between Replicant Servers.

 # Synchronization

 Synchronization is a three-part process that should feel very similar to anyone who has looked under the covers at Git.
-It takes advantage of Noms' built-in fast one-way replication to accelerate fast-forward syncs (where there is no fork).
+It takes advantage of Noms' built-in fast one-way replication to accelerate "fast-forward" syncs.

 ## Step 1: Client pushes to server

-The client uses (effectively) `noms::Sync()` to push all missing chunks from the client's `local` dataset to the server.
-At the end of the push, the client calls `noms::Commit()` on the Noms server endpoint with the head of the client's `local` dataset at the time the push was started (it maybe have moved forward in the meantime).
+The client uses (effectively) [`noms sync`](https://github.com/attic-labs/noms/blob/master/doc/cli-tour.md#noms-sync) to push all missing chunks from the client's `local` dataset to the server's `master` dataset.
+At the end of the push, the client calls `Commit(newHead hash.Hash)`.

 ## Step 2: Commit on the server

-On the server-side, Noms' `Commit` is overridden in replicant to do much more:
+On the server-side, `Commit(newHead)` looks like:

 1. The call is queued behind any other commit to the same Replicant Server.
 Since Replicant Groups are usually small numbers of nodes, this will typically be a very short wait.
 2. When the call continues: